The livestock operation at the Freeman Center serves two purposes:

+The university operates the Freeman Center as a cow-calf cattle operation, but the teaching program and research are our first priority.
 In the cow-calf operation, there are 95 mature crossbred cows and 16 replacement heifers.
 The cows are mainly a Brangus-Beefmaster cross.
-The ranch currently owns 1 polled Hereford bull and 2 black Angus bulls.
-For educational purposes, the ranch has two 90 day breeding seasons which provide fall and spring calves that are uses for teaching labs.
+The Freeman Center currently owns 1 polled Hereford bull and 2 black Angus bulls.
+For educational purposes, the Freeman Center has two 90 day breeding seasons which provide fall and spring calves that are uses for teaching labs.

 The Freeman Center currently manages Boer cross goats with 24 Boer cross nannys.